 What Is Adjudication?

 What Is Adjudication?Adjudication is a compulsory dispute resolution mechanism that applies to the UK’s construction industry.
-This was introduced in 1996 and will applies to the majority of parties to a Construction Contract.
+It was designed to help protect cash flow within construction.
+It is a a shorter time driven process than the courts (usually a 28-day procedure, although the parties can agree to extend this period).
+Adjudication applies to the majority of parties to a Construction Contract.
 It cannot be contracted out of.
-Used to only apply to construction contracts “in writing” but since 2011 applies to construction contract that are part or even completely oral.
+Adjudication used to only apply to construction contracts “in writing” but since 2011 Adjudication applies to construction contract that are part or even completely oral.

-For a confidential free discussion, call us today on 01908 414990, alternatively emails us at Hello@altion-law.co.uk or complete our Free Enquiry Form and we will call you back.
+For a confidential free discussion, call us today on 01908 414990, alternatively email us at Hello@altion-law.co.uk or complete our Free Enquiry Form and we will call you back.

 Cost